 Looking even at the little presented so far, we can see how powerful and useful Ansible is when it comes to managing the configuration and scheduling of servers.
 In the examples presented in this document, we perform tasks on only one host, but what if we had tens, hundreds, or even thousands of hosts to manage?
 Ansible helps a lot with those types of tasks.
 This has just been an introduction to Ansible and doesn't display its full capabilities.
 There's still much more to explore, such as Vault, which lets you encrypt sensitive information like passwords to be stored in version control.
 If you're interested in learning more, just stay tuned here!

-I’m a passionate QA Engineer, working to achieve the best software quality and deliver great products.
+Rodrigo Rodrigues is a QA Engineer at Avenue Code.
+He is passionate about his job, working to achieve the best software quality and deliver great products.